 In a further sign of the decade-old rivalry between Budweiser and Anheuser-Bush, the U.S. brewer (briefly) acquired SabMiller in 2016, becoming the owner of some of the most iconic Czech beers, including Gambrinus, Kozel… and Budweiser’s arch-enemy and local nemesis, Pilsner Urquell.

-If you thought Pilsner was only a type of beer, think again.
-Now one of the most popular and widespread beers sold in the world, Pilsner beers take their name from the Czech city of Plzeň, located roughly one hour west of Prague, where the first ever blond lager of the type was brewed, back in 1842, by Bavarian beer-master Josef Groll.
+If you thought Pilsner was only a type of beer, think again, because it’s also one of the most famous Czech brands in the world.
+Now one of the most popular and widespread beers sold on the planet, Pilsner beers take their name from the Czech city of Plzeň, located roughly one hour west of Prague, where the first ever blond lager of the type was brewed, back in 1842, by Bavarian beer-master Josef Groll.
 Since then, the iconic Pilsner Urquell has inspired many of the beers sold in the world today.

 The Plzeňský Prazdroj brewery, which includes, apart from Pilsner Urquell, other iconic Czech-made beers like Gambrinus or Kozel, sold more than 11 million hectolitres of beer (including 4 million abroad, especially popular in Slovakia, Germany and South Korea), making it one of the biggest brewers in the country boasting the largest consumption of beer per capita in the world!